Aging Well: Improving older adults’ oral health

 Two of the most common oral conditions are dental carries or cavities and periodontal (gum) disease.

 Nearly one-third of adults 65 and older have untreated tooth decay, according to the U.S. Centers for Disease Control, which recommends using a fluoride toothpaste and drinking fluoridated water to help reduce and prevent cavities.

 There is some public concern about potential health effects of consuming certain levels of fluoride.
-For research and other information related to this, log on to www.ada.org.
-Click on "A-Z topics" and "Fluoride & Fluoridation."
+For research and other information related to this, visit http://www.ada.org.
+Click on “A-Z topics” and “Fluoride & Fluoridation.”

 Most people diagnosed with oral cancer are older than 60 and have a history of tobacco use and heavy alcohol consumption.
 Cigarette smoking also can complicate tooth decay, gum disease and dental procedures.